cstack/db_tutorial/_parts/part8.md

 ## Alternative Table Formats

 With the current format, each page stores only rows (no metadata) so it is pretty space efficient.
 Insertion is also fast because we just append to the end.
 However, finding a particular row can only be done by scanning the entire table.
-And if we want to delete a row, we have to to fill in the hole by movinvg every row that comes after it.
+And if we want to delete a row, we have to fill in the hole by moving every row that comes after it.

 If we stored the table as an array, but kept rows sorted by id, we could use binary search to find a particular id.
 However, insertion would have the same problem as deletion where we have to move a lot of rows to make space.